 A Digital Archive

-The Super-Enlightenment database contains 36 texts, written in French between 1716 and 1835 (for a full list, click on texts in any menu).
+The Super-Enlightenment database contains 36 texts, written in French between 1716 and 1835 (for a full list, click on the Browse tab).
 Some of these, such as Antoine Court de Gébelin's nine-volume Monde primitif, were widely read in their time; others, such as the abbé Larudan's Les francs-maçons écrasés, are more emblematic of the shadowy demi-monde of 18th-century intellectual intrigue.
 Together, they represent the disparate and unorthodox interests of the age.
 Mesmer's memoir on animal magnetism, Bailly's letters on the myth of Atlantis, Morelly's blueprint for a natural utopia, and Pernety's alchemical interpretation of Egyptian mythology all shed light on obscured corners of philosophical inquiry during the Enlightenment.
-Using full-text word searches, scholars can know explore these works and themes much more easily; we have also included a number of biographical sketches that will introduce some lesser-known characters to a wider audience (see authors).
+Using full-text word searches, scholars can know explore these works and themes much more easily.
+We have also included a number of bio-biographical essays that will introduce some lesser-known characters to a wider audience, accessible from the menu bar.

 What is the Super-Enlightenment?